 Credit card rewards and benefits

-For instance, the Platinum Card® from American Express card has a $100 annual credit for Saks Fifth Avenue ($50 for January through June and $50 for July through December) and up to $155 per year in Walmart+ monthly membership credits.
+For instance, The Platinum Card® from American Express card offers an up to $100 annual credit for Saks Fifth Avenue ($50 for January through June and $50 for July through December) and up to $155 per year in Walmart+ monthly membership credits.
 It also comes with an incredible number of travel credits and perks, like airport lounge access, up to $200 in airline fee credits and up to $200 in Uber Cash ($15 per month, plus an extra $20 in December).

-Then, there are a few rotating bonus category cards with rewards in the fourth quarter of the year for common retailers like Target, Amazon and Walmart.
-Store credit cards are also known to offer special discounts and promotions for shoppers that apply for retail credit lines during the holiday season.
+Then, rotating bonus category cards often feature popular retailers like Amazon or Walmart as their fourth-quarter categories.
+Store credit cards are also known to offer special discounts and promotions for shoppers during the holiday season.

 The bottom line